 But our hunting instincts can backfire on us if they are not refined in any way.
 Pure, unadulterated ego without a sense of self-awareness does not deliver consistent results.
 Or, as a super-successful sales rep I spoke with recently said, “The lone wolf starves.”

-So here are three ways I believe humility helps you make more sales:
+So here are three ways I believe humility helps you win more sales:

 ONE: Humility in Client and Prospect Interactions